Several symbols that are used in Oracle might represent different meanings in different place.

 SQL> alter tablespace temp add datafile '$ORACLE_HOME/dbs/temp02.dbf' size 200M;

-Please do NOT use ? or $ORACLE_HOME in ALTER SYSETM statements, they won't be interpreted.
+Please note that, do NOT use ? or $ORACLE_HOME in ALTER SYSETM statements in a RAC system, they usually don't be interpreted.

 At sign @